genderfish/bigheaded/Readme.txt

 6. Information about funding sources that supported the collection of the data: Funding for this project was provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Minnesota Aquatic Invasive Species Research Center (MAISRC) and the Legislative-Citizen Commission on Minnesota Resources (LCCMR).

-7. Overview of the data (abstract): XXX
+7. Overview of the data (abstract): Dissolved carbon dioxide avoidance in silver and bighead carps.
+Additionally, carp were conditioned to associate broadband sound from outboard boat motors (0.06 – 10 kHz, ~150 dB re 1 μPa) with CO2 application (~35,000 ppm).
+Phonotaxis trials were conducted over one to four weeks in a both a small (80 L) and large (3475 L) two-choice shuttle tank.

 --------------------------